yousef287/mqtt-CarDashboard_ASURT/README.md

 # Real-Time Vehicle Telemetry Dashboard

-A high-performance, real-time vehicle telemetry dashboard built using Qt/QML and UDP.
-This project leverages multi-threading architecture to efficiently process and display vehicle telemetry data, ensuring smooth performance even under high data loads.
+A robust, real-time vehicle telemetry dashboard built using Qt/QML and UDP.
+This project receives and processes data from a vehicle (or simulation) including speed, RPM, GPS coordinates, wheel speeds, and other parameters, and displays them dynamically on an interactive UI.

 ## Table of Contents
 - [Introduction](#introduction)